-2.3.1 The Single Provider Problem (SPP)
+2.3.1 The Single Provider Problem (SPP).
 Let us first look at the single provider allocation problem (SPP).
 The customer has capacity demands b_t that must be fully satisfied at every discrete time interval t = 1,...,T. As the edge model is deterministic, the demand is known in advance for all periods.
 Capacity is requested from a single provider who is charging a fixed costs f_t for every allocation and variable allocation costs c_t per reserved capacity unit and period.
 A new allocation is constituted by a change in the allocated capacity.
-Allocated capacity is available in the period the allocation is made and in all subsequent periods until the next allocation is made.
-Note that the allocated and not the really used capacity causes the costs.
 Using two types of variables and a number of parameters, this problem can be formulated as model M1.